 - Open up narrowed blood vessels (called angioplasty ).

 How Should We Prepare for a Cardiac Catheterization?

-- Give you instructions about when your child should stop eating and drinking (usually 6-8 hours before the procedure for food and 4 hours for clear liquids such as water, apple juice, and broth).
+- Give you instructions about when your child should stop eating and drinking.
+This usually is 6–8 hours before the procedure for food and 4 hours for clear liquids such as water, apple juice, and broth.

 - Tell you which medicines your child should continue taking.

 - Discuss the risks and benefits of the procedure.